Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

     Function to be added

 ### `Event_AddOnce`
-`Event_Add` but checks if function is already added, to prevent duplicates.
+`Event_Add` but checks if the handler function is already added, to prevent duplicates.
 ```dae
 func void Event_AddOnce(var int event, var func function)
 ```